 DEVICE DESCRIPTION:

-Both the LMA® UniqueTM (Silicone Cuff) and LMA® UniqueTM (Silicone Cuff) Cuff PilotTM are made primarily of clear polyvinylchloride (PVC) (Airway Tube) and silicone (Cuff) and are supplied sterile (sterilised by Ethylene Oxide) for single use only.
+Both the LMA® Flexible PreCurvedTM and LMA® Flexible PreCurvedTM Cuff PilotTM are made primarily of silicone and are supplied sterile (sterilised by Ethylene Oxide) for single use only.
 The devices are not made with natural rubber latex and phthalates.